Natan93100/Crime-Raw-Data-Analysis-USA-2020-2024/README.md

 This includes determining the most common crimes, victim profiles, and locations of incidents, allowing for insights into the factors that contribute to crime trends in different areas.

 **Description:**<br>
 This project utilizes advanced SQL techniques to analyze crime data from various dimensions.
-The project includes:
 1. [**Crime Analysis by Area**](https://github.com/Natan93100/SQL_Projects_2024/blob/main/Crime%20Data%20Project/Common%20Crimes%20By%20Area.sql): Identifies the top 3 most common crimes in each area based on crime descriptions and frequencies.
 2. [**Victim Demographics**](https://github.com/Natan93100/SQL_Projects_2024/blob/main/Crime%20Data%20Project/Crime%20By%20Racial%20Background.sql): Provides a breakdown of crime incidents based on the age, sex, and racial background of victims, showing the distribution of crimes by demographic profiles.
 3. [**Weapon and Victim Analysis**](https://github.com/Natan93100/SQL_Projects_2024/blob/main/Crime%20Data%20Project/Crime%20by%20Profile%20Code.sql): Analyzes the usage of weapons in crimes and how it correlates with the racial background of victims.